DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

                 - focus on the business need: DSDM teams establish a valid business case and ensure organizational support throughout the project
                 - deliver on time: work should be time-boxed and predictable, to build confidence in the development team
             - **Extreme Programming (XP)**: an Agile project management methodology that targets speed and simplicity with short development cycles, using five guiding values, five rules, and twelve practices for programming; the goal of the rigid structure, focused sprints and continuous integrations is higher quality product
-            - **Scaled Agile Framework® (SAFe)**: a set of org and workflow patterns for implementing agile practices at an enterprise scale; the framework is a body of knowledge that includes structured guidance on roles and responsibilities, how to plan and manage the work, and values to uphold
+            - **Scaled Agile Framework® (SAFe)**: a set of org and workflow patterns for implementing agile practices at an enterprise scale; the framework is a body of knowledge that includes structured guidance on roles and responsibilities, how to plan and manage the work, and values to uphold.
+               - it includes structured guidance on roles and responsibilities, how to plan and mage the work and which values to uphold.
+               - promotes alignment, collaboration and delivery across large numbers of agile teams
+               - It builds on several Agile concepts.
+It does not replace Agile, rather it adds neccessary layers to make Agile work in large enterprise-level context
+                   - Cordination Across Teams
+                   - Strategic alignment with orgs business objectives
+                   - emphasizes quality as a non-negotiable aspect of delivery
+                   - architectural guidance for future evolution and scaling
+                   - Cadence and synchronization through Programme Increment PI planning and demos (PI is a quarterly excersice where the group plans thier work)
+                   - Lean-Agile leadership
+               - it was developed leveraging 3 primary bodies of knowledge
+                   - Agile Software Developement
+                   - Lean Product Developement
+                   - Systems Thinking
     - **Waterfall**:
         - Developed by Winston Royce in 1970, the waterfall model uses a linear sequential life-cycle approach where each phase must be completed before the next can begin; all project requirements are gathered up front, and there is no formal way to integrate changes as more information becomes available
         - Traditional model has 7 stages, as each stage is completed, the project moves into the next phase; the iterative waterfall model does allow development to return to the previous phase to correct defects
-            - System requirements
+            - System Requirements
-            - Software requirements
+            - Software Requirements
-            - Preliminary design
+            - Preliminary Design
-            - Detailed design
+            - Detailed Design
-            - Code and debug
+            - Code and Debug
             - Testing
-            - Operations and maintenance
+            - Operations and Maintenance
+        - It allows developers to go backacross the 7 stages to make corrections.
+But you can only return to a previous stage (Only on stage back)
         - A major criticism of this model is that it's very rigid, and not ideal for most complex projects which often contain many variables that affect the scope throughout the project's lifecycle
-        - Despite many organizations moving to Agile, DevOps, or other more responsive development methodologies, waterfall remains a strong contender when clear objectives and stable requirements are combined with a need to prevent flaws and to have a high level of control over the development process and output.
+        - Despite many organizations moving to Agile, DevOps, or other more responsive development methodologies, waterfall remains a strong contender when clear objectives, upfront planning and stable requirements are combined with a need to prevent flaws and to have a high level of control over the development process and output.
         - It is mainly used where time and cost is not important
+        - Still used in public utility projects and even building of nuclear reactors
         - In the waterfall model, the software development process follows five sequential steps that are, in order: Requirements, Design, Coding, Testing, and Maintenance.
     - **Spiral model**: improved waterfall dev process providing for a cycle of Plan, Do, Check, Act (PDCA) sub-stages at each phase of the SDLC; a risk-driven development process that follows an iterative model while also including waterfall elements
         - following defined phases to completion and then repeats the process, resembling a spiral
+        - It allows for multiple iterations of the waterfall-style process
+        - It is known as a "Metamodel" or "Model of Models"
         - the spiral model provides a solution to the major criticism of the waterfall model in that it allows devs to return to planning stages as technical demands and customer requirements iterate
         - In this approach, developers use multiple iterations of a waterfall-style software development process.
 This becomes a “loop” of iterations through similar processes.
+        - Each loop of the spiral results in the development of a new system prototype.
     - **DevOps (Development and Operations)**: an approach to software development, quality assurance, and technology operations that seeks to unite siloed staff, and bring the three functions together in a single operational model
         - closely aligned with lean and the Agile development approach, DevOps aims to dramatically decrease the time required to develop, test, and deploy software changes
         - using the DevOps model, and continuous integration/continuous delivery (CI/CD), orgs strive to roll out code dozens or even hundreds of times per day and the can deploy code extremely rapidly.